SEC shuts down Gul-Zara Lending

 The SEC also imposed administrative fines of P100,000 each on the company’s directors and officers, reinforcing its push to tighten oversight of lending firms and safeguard borrowers from potential harm.

-The SEC has repeatedly warned borrowers to transact only with registered, compliant lending companies to protect against abusive or opaque practices.
+The Commission has repeatedly warned borrowers to transact only with registered, compliant lending companies to protect against abusive or opaque practices.

-The case stemmed from repeated failures by the company to submit required reports, including financial statements and disclosures on its online lending platforms, as well as non-payment of annual fees since 2009.
+The case stems from Gul-Zara Lending’s repeated failure to submit required reports, including financial statements and disclosures on its online lending platforms, as well as non-payment of annual fees since 2009.

-It was also found to have continued operating unregistered online lending platforms despite a moratorium.